CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-5_software-process-assessment.md

   - Be currently serving in an audit or review capacity for any projects being assessed
   - Be a line manager over any project being assessed or people being interviewed
   - Be working directly on any project being assessed

+**Assessment ground rules**

+- A written set of ground rules for
+  - The organization being assessed
+  - The assessment team members
+- For external assessment, site manager and assessment team lead should sign a written agreement

+**Assessment team training**

+- Full participation is required in
+  - Training period
+  - On-site review
+  - Wrap-up meetings

 ### The on-site period